Aesthetic Realism is a cult

 Contempt.
 AR believes that the root of all unhappiness is a person's believing they're better than other people, which they refer to as contempt.
 This concept is so important to them that their slogan is "Contempt causes insanity".
 AR sees homosexuality as caused by contempt.
 (And since "contempt causes insanity", we're supposed to conclude that homosexuals are insane.)
 Naturally, if anyone dares to question anything about AR or its founder, Eli Siegel, that's considered contempt.

 Criticism.
 The AR leaders love to dole out what is supposedly constructive criticism to its members.
 That's because an essential part of brainwashing in any cult is what cult psychologist Robert Lifton calls the "Establishment of Guilt".
 To get members to accept this abuse more readily, AR teaches that "criticism is kindness".
-Of course, it's verboten to criticize AR or its founder, Eli Siegel.
+(In one document I found, they went one step further: "criticism is love"!)
+Of course, it's verboten for members to criticize AR or its founder, Eli Siegel.
 That would be considered contempt.
 In a nutshell, the AR leaders' negative opinions about you?
 That's criticism, and criticism is kindness.
 Your criticism of anything else?
 That's contempt, and that's supposedly the source of all your troubles.
-Telling quote by an AR member: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (from AR's double-page ad in the NY Times)
+Telling quote by an AR member: "I am so grateful that my desire for contempt was criticized by Aesthetic Realism." (from AR's double-page ad in the NY Times, emphasis added)

 H. Their abbreviation for homosexuality. e.g., I kept them secret thoughts, the H thoughts. (source)